guotong1988/guotong1988.github.io/core_research/_posts/2022-08-01-relabel-by-pattern.md

 #### 5.1 Motivation

-**If the model predicted result is wrong for a new evaluation/test data.
-Then the new evaluation/test data's most similar data in the training dataset must be wrong.**
+**If the model predicted result is wrong for a new evaluation/test data, then the new evaluation/test data's most similar data in the training dataset must be wrong.**

 Fixing the wrong model predicted results for a new evaluation data, means fixing the evaluation data's most similar data in the training dataset.
 Editing the model predicted results for a new evaluation data, means editing the evaluation data's most similar data in the training dataset.